xbach/docs/trezor-faq/threats.rst

 What if I run the TREZOR recovery process on an infected computer?
 ==================================================================

-During `the TREZOR recovery process <../trezor-user/recovery.html>`_ you are asked to enter your recovery seed into the computer with the words in a random order.
+During `the TREZOR's standard recovery process <../trezor-user/recovery.html>`_ you are asked to enter your recovery seed into the computer with the words in a random order.
 By default, the TREZOR uses a 24-word recovery seed.

 If your computer has a keylogger installed on it, then the randomly ordered words may be stolen.
 One might try to re-arrange these words until they found the correct word ordering.
 They can check the order of the words, by generating a bitcoin address using each ordering and checking if the address belongs to you.